mcmonkeyprojects/SwarmUI/docs/Basic Usage.md

 ## Getting Advanced: Playing With Parameters

-StableSwarmUI is designed on the principle of exposing all the parameters to you, but making them approachable.
+SwarmUI is designed on the principle of exposing all the parameters to you, but making them approachable.
 To that end:
 - All the parameters are grouped.
 You can toggle groups open/closed, and where relevant there's sliders to toggle groups on/off.
 - All the parameters have a lil purple `?` icon next to them.
 Clicking this will open a popup with an explanation of the parameter and some examples.
 - When in doubt, with most parameters, just play with them and see what happens.
 Lock in your `Seed` to a constant one before trying to avoid unrelated changes.